cdxr/shrink/README.md

 runShrink :: Shrink a -> [a]
 ```

-We can write the desired definition as:
+We can write the definition as:

 ```haskell
     shrink (T x y a) = runShrink $ T <$> shrinks x <*> shrinks y <*> shrinks a